Welcome to Spirit of the Wind

 We are Spirit of the Wind:

-A Native American nonprofit organization based in the Mount Shasta area of Northern California, that promotes, organizes, and facilitates Native American, Indigenous, and Educational Activities, as well as Arts & Crafts workshops, and Sweat Lodge Purification Ceremonies (Temazcal).
+A Native American nonprofit organization based in the Mount Shasta area of Northern California, that promotes, organizes, and facilitates Native American, Indigenous, and Educational Activities, as well as Arts & Crafts Workshops, Drum Circles, and Sweat Lodge Purification Ceremonies (Temazcal).

 We have recognized the importance of promoting and preserving Native American Culture, Values, and Traditions through strong community support and our expanding role in the community over the years.